I built CartQL to scratch my own itch.

 Here’s how it works:

-field to store custom item data like variants, notes, or shipping info.Manage cart items, checkout and pay for orders with a simple declarative GraphQL API.
+metadata field to store custom item data like variants, notes, or shipping info.Manage cart items, checkout and pay for orders with a simple declarative GraphQL API.
 The API is completely open and free to use.

 Use this endpoint: https://api.cartql.com